-The Meriden tennis team has won the prestigious Tildesley Shield Tennis tournament for a record nine consecutive years, the Australian National Schools Tennis Challenge seven times since 2010 and has been selected to represent Australia at the biennial World Schools Tennis Challenge on four occasions.
+The Meriden tennis team has won the prestigious Tildesley Shield Tennis tournament for a record ten consecutive years, the Australian National Schools Tennis Challenge seven times since 2010 and has been selected to represent Australia at the biennial World Schools Tennis Challenge on four occasions.
 After securing the bronze medal in 2013, Meriden was named World Schools Tennis Champion at the 2015 Challenge held in Qatar.

 The Meriden Tennis Academy caters for players from first-timers through to Australian ranked players (and every level in between).
 Under the guidance of Head Coach, Mr Ross Anton, all students are given the opportunity to learn and develop new skills.

 Meriden’s Olympus Tennis program is designed for students with Australian Rankings and aims to assist them in combining the demands of school work and training.